Get Prepared to Recover

-- Have Grab & Go Kits ready for each person in the house, including your pets.
+- Have Grab & Go Bags ready for each person in the house, including your pets.

 - Make a list of all your important contact information and copy any important documents, including insurance policies that you will need during and after the emergency.
 Keep copies in your all your emergency kits.

-- Listen to a local radio station for information on the emergency, what to do and where to go.
-For example: C-Fax 1070 AM/The Ocean 98.5 FM
+- Listen to the radio and trusted social media for information on the emergency, what to do and where to go.

 - Extend your plan to places where you regularly spend your time, including office, school, daycare and playground.